 Information on structured doctoral studies at the Berlin School of Mind and Brain

-If you want to conduct your doctoral research as a member of the structured doctoral program of the Berlin School of Mind and Brain:
+If you want to conduct your doctoral research as a member of the structured doctoral program of the graduate school Berlin School of Mind and Brain:

 Read more on how to apply and other topics around the application and admission process on our webpages.

-Information on doctorates in one of the many other structured doctoral programs at Berlin universities
+Doctorates in structured doctoral programs at Berlin universities

-At Humboldt-Universitaet, the most solid information on individually-conducted doctorates will be supplied by the responsible faculty or by Humboldt Graduate School, an umbrella organization for doctoral studies.
+At Humboldt-Universität, the most solid information on individually-conducted doctorates will be supplied by the responsible faculty or by Humboldt Graduate School, an umbrella organization for doctoral studies.

 Some of the responsible faculties at Humboldt-Universitaet are: